MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/getting-error-message-while-activating-sla.md

 ---
 title: String or binary data would be truncated error when activating SLA
-description: Resolves an error message that occurs when you activate an SLA in Microsoft Dynamics 365 Customer Service. ms.reviewer: sdas, v-psuraty, v-zolu ms.author: mpanduranga
+description: Resolves an error message that occurs when you activate an SLA in Microsoft Dynamics 365 Customer Service. ms.reviewer: sdas, v-zolu, mpanduranga ms.author: v-psuraty
-author: mpanduranga
+author: v-psuraty
 ms.date: 01/10/2024
 ---
 # "String or binary data would be truncated" error when activating an SLA